-0:12 Thank you very much.
+0:13 Thank you very much.

 0:16 I moved to America 12 years ago with my wife Terry and our two kids.
 Actually, truthfully, we moved to Los Angeles --

 1:13 But it's not true Americans don't get irony, but I just want you to know that that's what people are saying about you behind your back.
 You know, so when you leave living rooms in Europe, people say, thankfully, nobody was ironic in your presence.

 1:48 Because it's leaving millions of children behind.
-Now I can see that's not a very attractive name for legislation: Millions of Children Left Behind.
+Now I can see that's not a very attractive name for legislation: "Millions of Children Left Behind."
 I can see that.
 What's the plan?
-Well, we propose to leave millions of children behind, and here's how it's going to work.
+We propose to leave millions of children behind, and here's how it's going to work.

-2:04 And it's working beautifully.
-In some parts of the country, 60 percent of kids drop out of high school.
+2:07 In some parts of the country, 60 percent of kids drop out of high school.
 In the Native American communities, it's 80 percent of kids.
-If we halved that number, one estimate is it would create a net gain to the U.S. economy over 10 years of nearly a trillion dollars.
+If we halved that number, one estimate is it would create a net gain to the U.S. economy over 10 years, of nearly a trillion dollars.
 From an economic point of view, this is good math, isn't it, that we should do this?
 It actually costs an enormous amount to mop up the damage from the dropout crisis.

 2:41 But the dropout crisis is just the tip of an iceberg.
 What it doesn't count are all the kids who are in school but being disengaged from it, who don't enjoy it, who don't get any real benefit from it.